distbit0/distbit.xyz/_posts/2026-05-19-malicious-futarchy-proposal-strategies.md

 Counter-manipulation deterrence is mainly an admission and enforcement problem.
 Under-defined proposals should be rejected before trading, and value-relevant commitments should have an available enforcement mechanism.

 Fail-branch sabotage requires refusing threats as proposal inputs.
 Proposals that make the fail branch worse through explicit or implicit retaliation should be manually gated, slashed, or otherwise penalized.

+Permissioned review is not necessarily the only possible defense capable of addressing all of these attacks, though it is the only one I am aware of capable of doing so.
+A design that does so without recreating a trusted review layer would be a meaningful improvement over the mitigations described here.

 [^dynomight-futarchy]: The randomisation solution is introduced in Dynomight's [Prediction market does not imply causation](https://dynomight.net/prediction-market-causation/).
 See also [Futarchy's fundamental flaw](https://dynomight.net/futarchy/) for the related futarchy critique.